giuppep/giuppep.github.io/academic.md

 on mathematical physics and wrote, as part of the course, an essay on [*Black hole interiors*](download/black_hole_interiors-G_Papallo.pdf).

-I began my undergraduate studies in Physics at the [University of Genova](https://www.difi.unige.it/en) (Italy), where I completed my first year with full marks before transferring to [King's College London](https://www.kcl.ac.uk/mathematics), where I finished my BSc in Mathematics & Physics.
+I began my undergraduate studies in Physics at the [University of Genova](https://www.difi.unige.it/en) (Italy), where I completed the first year with full marks before transferring to [King's College London](https://www.kcl.ac.uk/mathematics), where I finished my BSc in Mathematics & Physics and received several awards for my performance.

 ## Research